-You may request a refill by logging into your Account (Subscriptions > Next Refill).
+You will automatically be sent a refill every 90 days (subject to a refill visit to help screen for side effects).
+You may request a refill early by logging into your Account (Subscriptions > Next Refill).
 If you placed a one-time order, please order as normal.

 If your symptoms aren't getting better after you start taking the medicine or if you develop new or worsening symptoms such as fever, chills, nausea, vomiting, or pain, in the mid to upper back, you should see a doctor in-person immediately.
 More than 3 UTIs in a year should also be managed in person with testing and a referral to Urology to identify potential underlying causes.